 Industrial proposal for deepwater port threatens Exmouth Gulf

 There’s a new threat to Exmouth Gulf.
-Gascoyne Gateway Ltd is proposing a major deepwater port at beautiful Qualing Pool in the Gulf, 10km south of Exmouth.
+Gascoyne Gateway Ltd is proposing an industrial port at beautiful Qualing Pool in the Gulf, 10km south of Exmouth.
 A huge rock causeway and pylon wharf structure around 1km long would be constructed, with dredging of the seabed, impacting or destroying precious marine habitat.

 The facility would draw some of the biggest ships on the seas deep into Exmouth Gulf, including bulk cargo carriers, offshore oil and gas support vessels, fuel tankers, and massive cruise liners.
 This is no place for major shipping traffic!
 We wouldn’t contemplate building a port facility with heavy industrial infrastructure at Rottnest Island and nor should we at Exmouth Gulf.